uni-algo/uni-algo/README.md

 Usability means:
 - Most functions can be used in a single line.
 See examples below.
 - The library doesn't introduce new types for strings it uses std::string, std::u16string etc.
-- Ranges and iterators are compatible with C++ Standard Library algorithms.
+- Ranges and views are compatible with C++ Standard Library.
 - The library doesn't use exceptions because there are no exceptional situations in Unicode algorithms.
 Unicode Standard always describes what need to be done if an issue occurs.
 Of course C++ Standard Library still can throw if -fno-exceptions isn't used.